kimbotsao/UniVote-KT/README.md

 1. Ensure you have cloned the repository, installed Truffle Suite, and Ganache to provide test wallets and ETH.
 2. Set the ```endTime``` and ```revealDuration``` parameter in ```2_deploy_contracts.js```.
 3. Install the Metamask extension and add the Ganache Ethereum client as a new network.
 Import as many wallet addresses as you would like to use.
 Please note that Account 1 will be the address of the committee as Truffle will deploy from that address.
 [Helpful instructions](https://trufflesuite.com/docs/truffle/how-to/truffle-with-metamask/)
+4. Add wallet addresses to accounts.json.
+Make sure the committee address has the idx 0.
-4. Run the following commands to compile, deploy, and start your local web server.
+5. Run the following commands to compile, deploy, and start your local web server.
 ```
 truffle compile
 truffle migrate --reset